ProgrammingWithCybineer/Python_Basics/README.md

 # Python_Basics

-After stepping away from Python for alittle awhile I decided to go back over the basics.
+After stepping away from Python for alittle while I decided to go back over the basics.

 ### Technologies Used